AviatrixSystems/avxlabs-docs/docs/ace-ops/_sources/docs/lab1.md

 FlowIQ Filter
 ```

-Then check the `"Flow Exporters"` widget, then from the drop-down menu select the **`"Aviatrix Gateway"`** widget: you will see the list of the Aviatrix Gateways involved along the path.
+Then check the `"Flow Exporters"` widget, then from the drop-down menu select the **`"Aviatrix Gateway"`** widget: you will see the list of all the Aviatrix Gateways involved along the path.

 ```{figure} images/lab1-flowiq.png
 ---